Retiree Medical Insurance & Pharmacy

 Age 65 and Over or Medicare Eligible

-For retirees age 65 and over or Medicare eligible with 15 or more years of service with the MCSD and were hired on or before June 30, 2011, the School Board will provide a Martin County Health Insurance Subsidy (MCHIS) in the amount of $5 per month for each year of service with the MCSD, for a maximum of 30 years of service.
+For retirees age 65 and over or Medicare eligible, retiree must have 15 or more years of service with the MCSD, prior to June 30, 2011, and retired between December 31, 2015 and June 30, 2025, the School Board will provide a Martin County Health Insurance Subsidy (MCHIS) in the amount of $5 per month for each year of service with the MCSD, for a maximum of 30 years of service.

 Health Savings Account (Available with High Deductible Health Plan Only)